The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Results

 We now turn to a direct comparison of our Bayesian results with the frequentist analysis presented by the DESI collaboration~\cite{desi2025}.
 We compute the log Bayes factor (\cref{eq:bayes_factor_w0wa}) and its equivalent Gaussian significance for the same key dataset combinations as in Table VI of their work, following the methodology established in our companion letter~\cite{UnimpededPaper}.
 The results are presented in \cref{tab:desi_comparison}.

-Our Bayesian analysis consistently yields weaker or opposing conclusions compared to the frequentist $\Delta\chi^2_{\mathrm{MAP}}$ statistic, with the largest discrepancies arising for the DES-SN5YR combinations that were subsequently shown to be affected by calibration errors.
+Our Bayesian analysis consistently yields weaker or opposing conclusions compared to the frequentist $\Delta\chi^2_{\mathrm{MAP}}$ statistic, with the largest discrepancies arising for the combinations involving DES-SN5YR, subsequently revised by the recalibrated DES-Dovekie.
 For DESI data alone (DR1: $\ln B =-1.64$; DR2: $\ln B =-1.47$) or in pairwise combinations with the CMB (DESI DR2 + CamSpec: $\ln B =-0.57$), our results favour $\Lambda$CDM.
 In contrast, the DESI collaboration reports a preference for $w_0w_a$CDM for these same combinations (e.g., $\Delta\chi^2_{\mathrm{MAP}} = -4.7$ or 1.7$\sigma$ for DR2 alone, and $\Delta\chi^2_{\mathrm{MAP}} = -12.5$ or 3.1$\sigma$ for DESI DR2 + CamSpec).
 This opposing preference also holds for all combinations involving Pantheon+.